Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Results and discussion

 When we introduce dissipation (noise) to our model, we start seeing more interesting dynamics as illustrated in Figure \ref{fig:non_linear} (e) and (f).
-We restrict ourselves to the specific case where the initial state is given by Eq. (\ref{eq:no_sudden_death_state}) to focus on the effects of noise, disorder and nonlinearity on introducing entanglement deaths and revivals.
+We restrict ourselves to the specific case where the initial state is given by Eq. (\ref{eq:no_sudden_death_state}) (i.e., the single excitation case) to focus on the effects of noise, disorder, and nonlinearity on introducing entanglement deaths and revivals.
 It is observed that the emergence of entanglement sudden deaths and revivals when setting $n_{th} > 0$ is preserved for the nonlinear cases.
 The onset of the sudden deaths and revivals is delayed with increasing nonlinearity (observed around scaled time $G_Bt/2\pi$ of $0.88$ in Figure ~\ref{fig:non_linear} (e), compared to around $2.75$ in Figure \ref{fig:non_linear} (f)).
+Thus, it illustrates that a nonlinear interaction term makes the system robust against entanglement deaths and revivals in the presence of a thermal bath.
 Unlike the linear case in Figure \ref{fig:dissipative_linear}, where the decay of entanglement with the dissipation of excitation through the cavity (for vacuum bath) or atom (at the rate $\kappa$ or $\gamma$, respectively) has the same effect, this is not the case here, as is evident in Figures \ref{fig:non_linear} (e)-(f).
 Hence, the symmetry in the correlation dynamics due to $\kappa$ or $\gamma$ is broken.
-This can be understood by remembering that with the introduction of nonlinearity, the energy of the photons emitted due to the deexcitation of the atom is equivalent to the energy of a single photon in the cavity times the amount of nonlinearity.
-The symmetry in the decay of correlation due to $\gamma$ and $\kappa$ is restored by scaling the $\kappa$ by $1/nonlinearity$.
-The symmetry is also restored when scaling the $\gamma$ by $nonlinearity$.
+This can be understood by remembering that with the introduction of nonlinearity, the energy of the photons emitted due to the deexcitation of the atom is equivalent to the energy of a single photon in the cavity times the number of photons $N$ generated.
+The symmetry in the decay of correlation due to $\gamma$ and $\kappa$ is restored by scaling the $\kappa$ by $1/N$.
+The symmetry is also restored when scaling $\gamma$ by $N$.